ssanj/boon/README.md

 actualValue =?= expectedValue | "assertion name"
 ```

 The `=?=` operator is a typesafe equals operator and the `|` operator simply adds a name to the preceding assertion.
+All **Assertions** must have names.
 The `and` operator is used to combine assertions.

+Defined tests such as t1 in the above example, must be added a `NonEmptySeq` and used as part of the definition for the `tests` abstract method from the `SuiteLike` trait to be included in the **Suite**.

 Running the above **Suite** produces the following output: